 The shell will attempt to interpret any of the special characters if they are not escaped.
 Wildcards will be expanded into a list of files if any files exist that match the wildcards.
 If no matching files exist, the wildcard is passed to the SAN Volume Controller command untouched.

 To prevent expansion, issue the following command in one of its formats:

-'''

-svctask cleardumps -prefix '/dumps/.txt' in single quotes, or svctask cleardumps -prefix /dumps/.txt using a backslash, or svctask cleardumps -prefix "/dumps/.txt" in double quotes.
+svctask cleardumps -prefix '/dumps/.txt' in single quotes, or svctask cleardumps -prefix "/dumps/.txt" in double quotes.

-'''